 Potentially Dangerous Complications of Invokana Use

-Prescription drugs, and diabetes medications in particular, can sometimes cause significant complications in patients.
+Prescription drugs in general and diabetes medications in particular can sometimes cause significant complications in patients.
 Federal safety regulators at the Food and Drug Administration have received numerous reports that the diabetes medication Invokana could be linked to:

 Symptoms of DKA include, among others: